jabirali/tmux-tilish/README.md

 	set -g base-index 1

 This plugin should work fine without these settings.
-However, without the first one, you may accidentally trigger e.g. the `Alt` + `h` binding by pressing `Esc` + `h`, something that can happen often if you use `vim` in `tmux`.
-The second one makes the window numbers go from 1-10 instead of 0-9, which in my opinion makes much more sense on a keyboard where the number row starts at 1.
-However, the plugin will check this setting explicitly when mapping keys, and should work without it.
+However, without the first one, you may accidentally trigger e.g. the <kbd>Alt</kbd> + `h` binding by pressing
+<kbd>Esc</kbd> + `h`, something that can happen often if you use `vim` in `tmux`.
+The second one makes the window numbers go from 1-10 instead of 0-9, which IMO makes more sense on a keyboard where the number row starts at 1.
+This behavior is also more similar to how `i3wm` numbers its workspaces.
+However, the plugin will check this setting explicitly when mapping keys, and works fine without it.

 [2]: https://github.com/tmux-plugins/tpm